 10:15 AM – Town of Mahatao

-Mahatao is one of the 6 municipalities of Batanes and the next town to Basco going to the South of the island.
+Mahatao is one of the 6 municipalities of Batanes and the next southern town to Basco.
 It is a small and simple town with just at least 2,000 population.
-We bypassed their boat shelter where they park their boats during typhoons and stopped by San Carlos Borromeo Parish, the heart of Mahatao.
+We bypassed their boat shelter where boats were parked during typhoons and stopped by San Carlos Borromeo Parish, the heart of Mahatao.
 We were asked to pay P15/person for their tourism fee and told us to write on their Blank Book Archives.
-These blank books are given by the Spaniards and through the years they let tourists to write on one of this almost 700 books for memories safekeeping.
+These blank books are given by the Spaniards and through the years they let tourists write on one of the almost 700 books for memories safekeeping.

 11:00 AM – Tayid Lighthouse

 Tayid Lighthouse is my favorite lighthouse among all the 3 lighthouses in Batanes.
 This one is gorgeous with the blue benches around and majestic view.

 11:45 AM – Marlboro Hills (Racuh a Payaman)

 The famous rolling hills in the south is the Racuh a Payaman or widely known as Marlboro Hills.
 The hill is a wide stretch from the top to the cliff with raging winds and cows freely enjoying themselves.

 We stopped by this gorgeous small church in the middle of the road because the rain started to get heavy.

 2:00 PM – Alapad Hills and Rock Formation

 You will not miss this rock formation on your South Batan road trip for it sure is an eye-catcher.
 Alapad has a small hill and a majestic rock formation on its side which are mostly housed by goats.
 A photo here is more perfect with the Batanes’ famous sign “Blow ur horn”.